corda/corda-docs-portal/content/en/platform/corda/5.1/application-networks/managing/decline-registration/_index.md

 some other unexpected behaviour.

 {{< note >}}
-You should use this endpoint under exceptional circumstances.
+Only use this endpoint under exceptional circumstances.
 {{< /note >}}

 {{< tabs >}}